 - Resize the legend and move it to the lower left corner of your map.

-- Click the Card Settings button on the legend, then click the Appearance button on the menu.
+- Click the Card options button on the legend, then click the Appearance button on the menu.

-- Expand the Background Color palette and change the transparency to 30 percent.
+- Expand the Card background color palette and change the transparency to 30 percent.

 Now that the legend is available, you no longer need access to the layer options.

-- Click the Legend button on the map toolbar.
+- Click the Layer options button on the map toolbar.